openage/openage.github.io/docs/micro-services/directory/auth-plugins/directory-password-auth.md

 # Password Auth
 #authentication #custom #plugin

-Password auth can be used along with variours user [identifiers](/how-to/user-identifiers.md) .
+Password auth can be used along with various user [identifiers](/how-to/user-identifiers.md) .
 Here are the identifiers you can use:
 1. User Id,
 2. Role Id,
 4. Email
 5. Mobile
-6. Employee Code (along with organization code)
+6. Employee Code (along with organisation code)

 Here is a sample request with email.  `POST` following body to the url: `{{api-root-url}}/directory/api/sessions`